CAPS: Context-Aware Priority Sampling for Enhanced Imitation Learning in Autonomous Driving

 \section{Introduction}

 Imitation learning (IL) is a widely used approach for end-to-end training in autonomous driving (AD), where policies are learned from expert demonstrations.
+However, a significant challenge arises from the nature of expert datasets: they predominantly consist of trivial scenarios, including cruising in a straight line and decelerating at a stop sign, which can be easily handled even by a rule-based planner.
+Meanwhile, edge cases, such as parking cut-ins, sudden stops, and near-accident incidents, are rare and challenging to handle, and they might be overshadowed by the trivial scenarios as their frequencies are much lower.

-However, a significant challenge in IL for AD arises from the nature of expert datasets: they predominantly consist of repetitive and trivial trajectories, causing IL models to overfit to common driving behaviors while failing to generalize to rare but critical edge cases \cite{distributional-shift-ross2011reduction, distributional-shift-pmlr-v9-ross10a}.
+The data imbalance leads to IL models overfitting to common driving behaviors while failing to generalize to rare but critical edge cases \cite{distributional-shift-ross2011reduction, distributional-shift-pmlr-v9-ross10a}.
+Naively scaling up the dataset size, even though it is costly and time-consuming, is not efficient, as the trivial scenarios with minimal learning value are still dominating the dataset.
 As highlighted in \cite{bronstein2022embedding}, an agent trained on just $10\%$ of the data can perform as well as one trained on the full dataset, underscoring that a substantial portion of uniformly collected data does not meaningfully contribute to learning robust driving policies.
 This data imbalance becomes even more problematic in closed-loop evaluation: while a planner trained on a uniformly sampled dataset may perform well in expectation, a single failure in an edge case can lead to catastrophic consequences \cite{NEURIPS2019_94701864, 10611038}.